 HOW TO COPE: See if you can find another form of your favourite release.
 You might be in an urban jungle, but ask around for good parks or consider growing plants on your balcony – gardening is often cited as lowering stress.
 Don’t overlook a good long walk instead of the gym as a physical activity – it lowers stress and can also mean you learn the local area more.
 And try new local sports on offer.
 Or consider taking up something that is proven to release stress that can be done anywhere such as journalling, yoga, or mindfulness meditation.

 The most important thing you can do when dealing with expat life?

 What really matters when dealing with stress overseas, just like dealing with stress and anxiety at home, is not to suffer silently.
 Although it can be tempting if you are used to being independent, or don’t want others to know your perfect new life is not so perfect, staying connected to those you love and making effort to meet new people is crucial.

-If you don’t feel there is anyone you can turn to and feel the stress is becoming all too much or just want more support, don’t forget that nowadays most major psychotherapy companies offer Skype or phone counselling, where you can talk to a professional who can offer unbiased support when you need it.
+If you don’t feel there is anyone you can turn to and feel the stress is becoming all too much or just want more support, don’t forget that nowadays most major psychotherapy companies offer online or phone counselling, where you can talk to a professional who can offer unbiased support when you need it.

 Andrea M. Darcy is a mental health and wellbeing expert and writer.
 She also runs a consultancy helping people find their perfect therapy and therapist.
 She has experienced expat life in England, Japan, and France, so knows a thing or two about it!
 Follow her on Instagram for useful life tips @am_darcy